Lagos Travel Guide

 Nightlife

-The centre of Lagos comes alive in the evenings with buskers and street entertainers, and the nightlife in Lagos can compete with any holiday resort in the Algarve, with several energetic dance clubs and character-filled bars strewn through the main part of town.
+The centre of Lagos comes alive in the evenings with buskers and street entertainers, and the nightlife can compete with any holiday resort in the Algarve, with several energetic dance clubs and character-filled bars strewn through the main part of town.
 Most establishments have live music, darts, pool tables and Sky TV sports channels, and stay open late until 2 or 4am.

 Holiday activities